-By appointment at this link.
+By appointment at this link

-NYU Shanghai students interested in Environmental Studies are encouraged to consider the major in Social Science.
+NYU Shanghai students interested in Environmental Studies are encouraged to consider a major in Social Science.
 Details of the major are available here.
 If you complete at least three focus courses in Environmental Studies, you are eligible for the Environmental Studies track.
 Alternatively, if your major is not Social Science, you could consider the Environmental Studies minor, which is managed from Washington Square.
-If either of this is what you desire to pursue, please email to set up an appointment with me to discuss further.
+If either of these is what you desire to pursue, please email to set up an appointment with me to discuss further.

 Study-away: Going to the network

 NYU Shanghai students who wish to take environmental courses during their study-away semester/s often find course offerings most abundant in the following sites: Washington Square, Abu Dhabi, Sydney, Berlin, London, and Washington DC.
 Course availability varies from semester to semester.
 I’d be happy to answer any questions you may have about studying-away.

 NYU Washington Square and Abu Dhabi students who wish to take environmental courses when they study-away in Shanghai can expect to have a good number of options available, including Environment and Society, Global Environmental Politics, Nature in Social Thought, Chinese Environmental Governance, History of Water, Energy and Environment, Anthropocene, and Water Energy Food Nexus.
 We continue to diversify our course offerings as the Shanghai campus grows.